How to Create a Mobile-Friendly Website

 Understanding the Need for Mobile-Friendly Websites

-We often get asked: “Can’t we just make our existing website smaller for mobile devices?”
+We often get asked: “Can’t we just make our existing website work better on mobile devices?”
 It’s a valid question.
-As mobile website developers, we understand that at first glance, it may seem like the simplest solution is to shrink the existing website to fit a smaller screen.
+As mobile website developers, we understand that at first glance, it may seem like the simplest solution is to adjust the existing website to fit a smaller screen.

 The Short Answer: Yes, But…

-Technically, it’s possible to develop a mobile website by modifying an existing website to render as a smaller version on mobile devices, provided that the underlying technology isn’t outdated, and the website’s code can be adapted.
-However, this approach may not be the most effective or user-friendly option.
+Technically, it’s possible to develop a mobile website by modifying an existing website to render effectively on mobile devices, provided that the underlying website technologies aren‘t outdated, and the website’s code can be adapted.
+However, this approach may not be the most effective or user-friendly option since the website likely wasn’t designed with a mobile user in mind with regards to page layout, navigation, and other user experience considerations.

 The Long Answer: Consider the Mobile User Experience

 While resizing your existing website might seem like a quick fix, it may not provide the best experience for your mobile users.
-As experts in mobile website development, we know that the ideal approach depends on your website’s current design, the underlying technology, and your visitors’ expectations when they access your site on their mobile devices.
+We have helped a lot of clients with website redesign and optimization and have found that the ideal approach greatly depends on your website’s current design, the underlying technology, and your visitors’ expectations when they access your site on their mobile devices.

-If your website has a simple layout with minimal content, such as limited text and images, resizing may suffice.
-However, if your site has extensive text, numerous images, large menus, or requires users to fill out lengthy forms, a mobile-friendly redesign is likely necessary.
+If your website has a simple layout with minimal content, such as limited text and images, tweaking your current site may be a great approach.
+However, if your site has extensive text, expansive layouts, large or numerous images, large menus, or requires users to fill out lengthy forms, then a deeper redesign is likely necessary for the site to be truly mobile-friendly.
 Ultimately, it’s about understanding and catering to your mobile users’ needs.

 What Do Your Mobile Users Want?

 You’re the expert on your website and your audience.
 What are your mobile users looking for?
 Are they seeking information, trying to solve a problem, signing up for your offerings, or making purchases on their mobile devices?
+They may only need to access a specific set of content or site features when mobile.
 Consider how easy these tasks are on a desktop screen.
 If your website is simply resized for mobile devices, would your users still be able to find what they need and complete their tasks?

-Think about the user experience.
+Always think about the goals of your users when visiting your site and evaluate if you are making things quick and simple for them.
 Would they have to zoom in and out to navigate your site?
 Is there excessive content like images, ads, or text that could hinder their experience?
 Does your site load quickly or slowly on mobile devices?

 Provide a Focused Mobile Experience